lucasmllr/exCLIP/README.md

 $ pip install git+https://github.com/lucasmllr/exCLIP
 ```
 or clone it and run `$ pip install .` inside the cloned directory.
-The latter two version already include the clip installation, too.
+The latter two versions already include the clip installation, too.

 ## Getting started
 The following minimal example initializes a clip model, wraps it into our Explainer and computes interaction explanations for a given image-caption pair.